jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
+    - Setup cli as proper cli command that can be used anywhere in the project
     - Setup pipeline for monorepo
         - Setup build / db migrate / deploy
             - Setup db migration